mus264/264-tools/README.md

 These modules have been tested with Max 6 and 7.
 They will not work with Max/MSP 5 or lower.
 Please report bugs under the issues tab above.

+## Acknowledgments

+`264.grains~` relies on the `disis_munger~` granulation external, which has a substantial ancestry including work by Ivica Ico Bukvic, Ji-Sun Kim, Dan Trueman, and R. Luke DuBois.

 ## License

 This software is free to use, modify, and redistribute under a [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.txt).